 Local trains from Graz to Vienna depart every two hours (travel time around two and a half hours), and to Salzburg every two to three hours (travel time about 4 hours).
 International direct trains to/from Graz include Zagreb (Croatia), Ljubljana (Slovenia), and Budapest (Hungary).

-If you are flying into Vienna, or connecting by train from there to Graz, three major train stations in Vienna are:
+If you are flying into Vienna, or connecting by train from there to Graz, the Vienna train stations are:

 - Wien Westbahnhof: from/to Germany, Switzerland

-- Wien Hauptbahnhof (formerly Südbahnhof): from/to Prague, Budapest, Bratislava, and more
+- Wien Hauptbahnhof (formerly Südbahnhof): Prague, Budapest, Bratislava (and more – check here)

 Graz is well connected with major highways.
-You can drive to Graz by car via the motorway A2 from Vienna (approx. 190 km, 2-2.5 hours), A9 from/via Linz (approx. 220 km, 2.5 hours), A9/A10 from/via Salzburg (approx. 280km, 3.5-4 hours), or A2 from/via Klagenfurt (150 km, 2 hours).
+You can drive to Graz by car via the motorway A2 from Vienna (approx. 190 km, 2-2.5 hours), A9 from Linz (approx. 220 km, 2.5 hours), A9/A10 from Salzburg (approx. 280km, 3.5-4 hours) or A2 from Klagenfurt (150 km, 2 hours).
 Please note that the actual driving time depends very much on traffic conditions.
-For other departure points, we suggest to use the Via Michelin route planner.
+For other departure points, see Via Michelin route planner.

 A national and international driver’s licence, car papers and all relevant insurance documents are necessary to enter Austria with a vehicle.

 If you decide to rent a car, you can do it at any major airport, as well as in the city, but it is generally a good idea to make your reservations in advance.
 Note, however, that Graz is best explored on foot, and that it has very good public transportation.
 Also, much of Graz is a short-term parking zone (Kurzparkzone in German); so parking in the garage or in the streets in the town centre may end up being very expensive.